-NOTE: Since the writing of the original paper that this article was taken from, the terms “Wicca” and “Witchcraft”, once generally used interchangeably, have taken on some important distinctions (see Wicca and Witchcraft).
-However, because Ravenwolf does not use this distinction herself (at least in this book), this article remains an accurate critique of her material (material that some Wiccans and Witches dislike by the way).
+NOTE: Since the writing of the original paper that this article was taken from, the terms “Wicca” and “Witchcraft”, once generally used interchangeably, have taken on some important distinctions.
+However, because Ravenwolf does not use this distinction herself (at least in this book), this article remains an accurate critique of her material.

 Introduction: Generation Hex